-Our Mission is Simple
+Our Mission Is Simple

 We prevent suicide in Eagle County through training, awareness, and hope.